mineek/sunst0rm/README.md

 python3 sunstorm.py -i 'IPSW' -t 'SHSH2' -r true -d 'BOARDCONFIG'
 ```
 - Use `--kpp true` if you have KPP, otherwise don't add
+- A10+ Devices do NOT have KPP so do not add `--kpp true` if you are attempting to tether downgrade an A10+ device, A7-A9X devices does have KPP so that means you will pass `--kpp true` and to clear things up having KPP or not does not change the fact if you are able to tether downgrade your device.
 ### Booting
 ```py
 python3 sunstorm.py -i 'IPSW' -t 'SHSH2' -b true -d 'BOARDCONFIG' -id 'IDENTIFIER'